Key takeaways

 “Around 80% of IT projects are considered failures by businesses.”

-Despite continued investment, many IT and software projects still struggle — with missed deadlines, cost overruns, and unmet expectations.
-Research shows that fewer than one in three projects succeed, leading to billions wasted annually on cancelled or underperforming initiatives.
+Despite continued investment, many IT and software projects still struggle with missed deadlines, cost overruns, and unmet expectations.

 • Getting the requirements right